-In this series of blog posts, we tell you methods to perform social media audit for free.
-In this first part one, we discuss social media competitive audit.
+In this series of blog posts, I share with you methods to perform social media audit for free.
+In this part one, I discuss social media competitive audit.

 It takes a lot of time and energy to build a social media strategy.
 After you start implementing that strategy, you need to make sure that you are going in the right direction.
 The best way to do that is to perform a competitive social media audit.